StarPlayrX/bigmac/README.md

 # 🍔 bigmac

 ### 🛑 Do not disturb
-* Read this entire read me file directly from Github's formatted page.
+* Read this entire README directly from Github's page.
 Do not email the author.
-He is busy developing the GUI version of bigmac.
+He is busy working on this and other projects.

 Big Sur macOS 11 Mac Pro patcher.